uw-dims/dims-adminguide/docs/source/trident.rst

-.. _trident:
+.. _tridentguide:

 Trident
 =======

-This chapter introduces `Trident`_, a "Tristed Information Exchange Toolkit" that facilitates the formation of trust groups, communication between members of trust groups, among other things.
+This chapter introduces `Trident`_, a "Trusted Information Exchange Toolkit" that facilitates the formation of trust groups, communication between members of trust groups, among other things.
 This chapter will walk through the installation and configuration